nlp-uoregon/trankit/README.md

     </a>
 </div>

+### :boom: :boom: :boom: Trankit v1.0.0 is out

+* 90 new pretrained transformer-based pipelines for 56 languages.
+The new pipelines are trained with XLM-Roberta large, which further boosts the performance significantly over 90 treebanks of the Universal Dependencies v2.5 corpus.
+Check out the new performance [here](https://trankit.readthedocs.io/en/latest/performance.html).
+This [page](https://trankit.readthedocs.io/en/latest/news.html#trankit-large) shows you how to use the new pipelines.

+* Auto Mode for multilingual pipelines.
+In the Auto Mode, the language of the input will be automatically detected, enabling the multilingual pipelines to process the input without specifying its language.
+Check out how to turn on the Auto Mode [here](https://trankit.readthedocs.io/en/latest/news.html#auto-mode-for-multilingual-pipelines).
+Thank you [loretoparisi](https://github.com/loretoparisi) for your suggestion on this.

+* Command-line interface is now available to use.
+This helps users who are not familiar with Python programming language can use Trankit easily.
+Check out the tutorials on this [page](https://trankit.readthedocs.io/en/latest/commandline.html).

 Trankit is a **light-weight Transformer-based Python** Toolkit for multilingual Natural Language Processing (NLP).
 It provides a trainable pipeline for fundamental NLP tasks over [100 languages](https://trankit.readthedocs.io/en/latest/pkgnames.html#trainable-languages), and 90 [downloadable](https://trankit.readthedocs.io/en/latest/pkgnames.html#pretrained-languages-their-code-names) pretrained pipelines for [56 languages](https://trankit.readthedocs.io/en/latest/pkgnames.html#pretrained-languages-their-code-names).

 <div align="center"><img src="https://raw.githubusercontent.com/nlp-uoregon/trankit/master/docs/source/architecture.jpg" height="300px"/></div>